bokeh/bokeh/README.md

 pip install bokeh
 ```

-To install `conda`, enter the following command at a Bash or Windows command prompt:
+To install using `conda`, enter the following command at a Bash or Windows command prompt:

 ```
 conda install bokeh